 Yadavindra Garden was the ancient name of this beautiful garden of Poinjore.
 The garden is a fine amalgamation of Islamic and Sikh architecture as it was built by Mughals and maintained and renovated by jat Sikh rulers of Patiala Dynasty.
 The garden was an idea that was conceived by the Mughal ruler Aurangzeb and the chief architect of the garden Nawab Fidai Khan as a space to relax and unwind in summers.
-Situated in the foothills of Himalayas the garden is home to rare species of flowers and plants.
+Situated in the foothills of the Himalayas the garden is home to rare species of flowers and plants.

 The structural style of the Pinjore garden is similar to the Shalimar bagh in Srinagar that’s based on the terrace style garden.
 The floor plan of the garden is similar to the Charbagh pattern, which is a landmark style of Mughal architecture.
-The garden has 7 terraces, fountains, open-air theater, water bodies and green grass cover to walk or rest.
+The garden has 7 terraces, fountains, open-air theatre, water bodies and green grass cover to walk or rest.
 There lies a Shish Mahal and Hawa mahal too on the first terrace, then there are arched doors on the second, the third has flower beds, the fourth has Jal Mahal, while the next two have trees.
-The last seventh terrace has an open-air theater which was used for performances by artists during the ancient times.
+The last seventh terrace has an open-air theatre which was used for performances by artists during the ancient times.

 An interesting thing about the garden is that the garden was abandoned due to Goitre, a disease that is caused due to lack of Iodine intake.
 The locals started believing that the water and air of Pinjore have got contaminated and they left the beautiful place to never come back.
 Later during the Patiala dynasty rule, the garden was revived and reformed.
 Legends also have it that the Pandavas from the epic Mahabharata also stayed here during ‘vanvaas’ (exile).

+1. Bhima Devi Temple Site Museum.
 This open-air museum is popular as the Khajuraho of the north for its erotic structures.
 Though the temple is in ruins yet there are still many structures that are in good condition.
 The temple is just 600 meters away from the Pinjore garden and is a must-visit site.
 This Hindu temple is believed to be built between the 8th and 11th centuries.

+2. Pinjore Garden Heritage Train.
 The Pinjore Heritage train has been restored to take the passengers to the tourist spots and heritage sites situated in the garden.
 The train route passes from all these spots giving the passengers an overview of the sights.

+4. Food of Pinjore City Panchkula.
 During the visit to the Pinjore garden, one may also taste the local Haryanvi food.
 Some popular dishes that one must try are kachri ki Sabzi, Bhura Roti Ghee, Besan Masala Roti, Mithe Chawal, Bajara Khichdi, and kachri Ki chutney.

 Pinjore Garden is a popular tourist destination that is visited not just by domestic tourists but also by foreigners.
 You too can arrive here to witness this massive and mesmerising garden via different modes of transportation such as roadways, railways or airways.
 From Delhi, Mumbai, Kolkata, and Bengaluru the distance to Pinjore Garden is approx. 250, 1,600, 1,700, and 2,400 km respectively.
 Listed below are some best travel options that you may consider if planning a visit to Pinjore Garden.

 By Road.
 If road travel is on your mind then one may book a seat in the inter-state tourist bus to Pinjore city or to Chandigarh.
 One may also take a personal car or bike to cover the distance.
-Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Pinjore Garden.
+Mentioned below is the estimate of distance in kilometres and the best route to take in order to reach Pinjore Garden.